 - It can be a gateway to other substances

 People who abuse alcohol often want to try other drugs to see what that different ‘highs’ are like.

 Alcohol can destroy a person’s life for all the reasons listed above and more.

 When a person is willing to seek alcohol addiction treatment, getting help at an alcohol rehab can be effective.
 Alcohol addiction treatment at The Dawn involves highly customised and intensive treatment.
 Choosing to enter an alcohol rehab might not be an easy choice, but it is definitely the best thing you can do.
 Contact us today to receive a no-obligation assessment to find out how we can help.
-You can also call us on one of our toll-free numbers.
+You can also call us at +66 63 048 4877 for an immediate assistance.